 To study the physical relevance of such solutions in the context of relativistic astrophysics we analyze the particular case of a rotating mass with an arbitrary quadrupole moment.
 The investigation of the motion of test particles in the corresponding gravitational field shows that the quadrupole drastically affects the structure of spacetime.
 In particular, effects associated with repulsive gravity take place due to the presence of naked singularities.
-We perform an analytical study of circular motion around naked singularities in the specific case of the Reissner-Nordströn spacetime.
+We perform an analytical study of circular motion around naked singularities in the specific case of the Reissner-Nordström spacetime.
+To study the physical effects of repulsive gravity in an invariant manner we propose to use the eigenvalues of the curvature tensor which are scalar quantities and provide physically reasonable results in the case of naked singularities with black hole counterparts as well as in the case of naked singularities generated by higher multipole moments.

 We study the problem of the interior solution for a rotating mass with quadrupole moment.
 In particular, we show that the approximate interior Hartle-Thorne solution can be matched with an approximate exterior solution which is a particular case of the exact Mashhoon-Quevedo exterior solution.
+The quadrupole parameter is interpreted as an additional degree of freedom that can be used to attack the problem of finding physically reasonable interior solutions.
+We study the Zipoy-Voorhees static solution and find a particular interior counterpart which is described by a static perfect fluid with quadrupole moment.
+We also study the problem of matching stationary and axisymmetric exterior and interior solutions, and propose an invariant approach based upon the use of curvature invariants.

-3. Introduction
+3 Introduction